Kyoto

 This is what we thought the entire city would be like.
 It wasn’t.
 Except for the tourists; lots of those everywhere.

 Unfortunately, it was raining most of the day.
-Doubly unfortunately, Kiyomizu-dera was covered in scaffolding and tarps for a renovation.
+Doubly unfortunately, Kiyomizu-dera was covered in scaffolding and tarps for a renovation, which made us think of the meticulous Measured Building Surveys required for such extensive work.
 Triply unfortunate, we bought tickets to the temple of a thousand Buddha’s only to find out no photography is allowed inside.
 Wet and tired we took a break back at the hotel before walking to the Kyoto tower for night views of the city and a good dinner at the food court underneath.

 DSC04289